-100% 1st week of June
+100% Through 1st week of June

-60% June
+60% Prior to July

-40% July
+40% Prior to August

-0% end of scheduled summer term
+0% August

-^{}No withdrawal without academic penalty after July
+No withdrawal without academic penalty after July

 BOARD OF TRUSTEES

 GOVERNMENT

 Westminster Seminary California is governed by a self-perpetuating Board consisting of 18 Trustees, all of whom have served as ministers or elders in Presbyterian and Reformed churches.
 At least six but no more than nine must be ministers of the gospel.
 Each Trustee is required to subscribe to the confessional standards of the Seminary in a pledge similar to that required of the faculty.
 All corporate powers are exercised by or under the authority of the Board of Trustees.